Stockholm

 Discover Nordic capitals known for culture, history and design

-Full-board dining with Norway's Coastal Kitchen
+Full-board dining aboard the Coastal Express

 Enjoy breakfast, lunch and dinner made from the region's finest local ingredients